 Within five years, two heirs want concentrated venture bets, one wants conservative income, and one wants immediate distributions.
 No policy exists for liquidity, voting, or investment authority.

 The portfolio fragments, legal bills rise, and family trust erodes.
 This is not a legal failure.
-It is a governance failure, which legacy planning is designed to prevent.
+It is a governance failure, which legacy planning is designed to can help reduce the risk of.

 Key Takeaway: Estate planning answers “What happens to assets?”
 Legacy planning answers “What happens to the family system that controls assets?”